 Of the seven B vitamins listed in the table above, both fish contained a higher percentage of three of them.
 They both contain the same number of riboflavin.

 The vitamin B in the table includes B6, B12, B5, B1 (thiamin), B2 (riboflavin), B3 (niacin) and B9 (folate).
 B vitamins help support the following:

 - Red blood cells

 - Nerve function

 - Energy levels

-Cod and Mahi Mahi contain almost 500 mg of potassium each.
+Both fish are a good source of potassium.
 Potassium is beneficial for reducing sodium intake.
 It helps the body reduce fluids and rids excess sodium 8.
 This process helps to reduce blood pressure.

-Mahi Mahi and cod contain good amounts of selenium.
+Both fish are a good source of selenium.
 Studies 9 show selenium may help to protect the following: